 America is already experiencing significant job growth in the solar energy industry.
-More than 140,000 Americans worked in the solar energy industry in 2013, a 20 percent increase from the previous year, according to The Solar Foundation's annual solar jobs census.66 According to The Solar

-Foundation, growth in the solar industry from November 2012 to November 2013 was 10 times faster than the national average employment growth rate of 1.9 percent.
+More than 140,000 Americans worked in the solar energy industry in 2013, a 20 percent increase from the previous year, according to The Solar Foundation's annual solar jobs census.
+According to The Solar Foundation, growth in the solar industry from November 2012 to November 2013 was 10 times faster than the national average employment growth rate of 1.9 percent.
 Solar industry investment in the U.S. economy is almost \$15 billion each year.

-Jobs in solar energy installation are rising rapidly along with the growth in solar energy nationwide in 2013 alone, employment in installation increased by 22 percent.
-About half of all workers in the solar industry install solar energy systems.
+Jobs in solar energy installation are rising rapidly along with the growth in solar energy nationwide - in 2013 alone, employment in installation increased by 22 percent.
+About half of all workers in the solar industry install solar energy systems.66

-U.S. manufacturers continue to play important roles in developing the next wave of solar energy technologies, and many American firms are key suppliers of materials and components for solar panels manufactured abroad.70 About 20 percent of all solar workers are in manufacturing.71 Solar industry analysts expect 2014 to be an even bigger year for manufacturing employment, projecting this sector to grow by 8 percent from 2013 to a total of 32,400 jobs.72 future in which America gets 10 percent of its electricity from the sun is achievable, and is coming sooner than one might think.
-By 2030, the nation could be on its way to a solar energy future of dramatically reduced global warming pollution, cleaner air and a more vigorous economy.
-Every state has the potential to take part in this transformation - each has a vast reserve of untapped solar potential to draw upon.
-The vision of a solar energy future is one that is broadly supported by the American people.
-More than four out of five Americans - 81 percent - want to see an increase in our use of solar power.
+U.S. manufacturers continue to play important roles in developing the next wave of solar energy technologies, and many American firms are key suppliers of materials and components for solar panels manufactured abroad.
+About 20 percent of all solar workers are in manufacturing.
+Solar industry analysts expect 2014 to be an even bigger year for manufacturing employment, projecting this sector to grow by 8 percent from 2013 to a total of 32,400 jobs.